maxpetul/C3X/README.txt

   - Press L on map to see how desirable the AI finds each tile as a city location
  - Corruption can be completely removed with "OFF" government setting
  - Disallow land units from working or settling water tiles
-   - ** Restriction also applies to "extra" worker jobs like road-to and auto-irrigate
  - Option to let units move after airdropping
  - Buildings can generate resources
  - Buildings can be set as prerequisites for unit production
  - Can cancel out pop pollution with negative pollution amount on building flagged as removing pop pollution
- - ** Option to modify rules for retreat eligibility
+ - Option to modify rules for retreat eligibility
+ - ** AI two-city start
+ - ** Remove cap on turn limit
+ - ** Option to strengthen forbidden palace decorruption effect to match the palace's
+ - ** Option to allow military great leaders to hurry wonders

 INSTALLATION AND USAGE:
 Extract the mod to its own folder then copy that folder into your Civ install directory (i.e. the folder containing Civ3Conquests.exe).
 Then activate the mod by double-clicking the INSTALL.bat or RUN.bat scripts.
 INSTALL.bat will install the mod into Civ3Conquests.exe, RUN.bat will launch Civ 3 then apply the mod to the program in memory.
 The mod's behavior is highly adjustable by editing the config file named "default.c3x_config.ini".
 Also that config file contains info about some mod features that aren't fully explained in this README.